Aesthetes/Aesthetes-NFTs-XLS20d/README.md

 * **name**: the title of the content referenced by this file.
 * **author**: the author of the content referenced by this file.
 It's an object with a "type" field that tells applications how to use it.
 For now, only the "Simple" type has been defined which contains the name of the author, maybe in future it will host other information as well.
 * **description**: a brief description for the content referenced by this file.
 * **issuer**: used for double checking, it contains an XRPL address.
-It has to be the same of the issuer of the NFToken refencing this metadata file, otherwise someone else could create an NFT and point it toward this file thus trick users into buying a replica of the original NFT. seqnum: used for double checking, it must contain the same value of the "nft_serial" property of the on-chain NFToken.
+It has to be the same of the issuer of the NFToken refencing this metadata file, otherwise someone else could create an NFT and point it toward this file to trick users into buying a replica of the original NFT.
+* **seqnum**: used for double checking, it must contain the same value of the "nft_serial" property of the on-chain NFToken.
 This is used together with the issuer address to uniquely identify an NFT.
 * **content**: a string following the same "key:value" format of the URI field which points to a multimedial content.
 The procedure for constructing a complete link is the same as the one used for the metadata file.

 Since a lot of discussion is happening around this topic, we want to emphasize the fact that this is not the final state of the protocol.